Non Sequitur by Wiley Miller for August 25, 2022

 52. Missing large

-sedrelwesley2 Premium Member over 1 year ago
+sedrelwesley2 Premium Member about 2 years ago

 Didn’t realize that they were brothers.
 Howcum the one looks like Tricky Dick?